angular/angular/aio/content/guide/workspace-config.md

 ## Complex configuration values

-The options `assets`, `styles`, and `scripts` can have either simple path string values, or object values with specific fields.
+The `assets`, `styles`, and `scripts` options can have either simple path string values, or object values with specific fields.
-The `sourceMap` and `optimization` options can be set to a simple Boolean value with a command flag, but can also be given a complex value using the configuration file.
+The `sourceMap` and `optimization` options can be set to a simple Boolean value with a command flag.
+They can also be given a complex value using the configuration file.

 The following sections provide more details of how these complex values are used in each case.

 <a id="asset-config"></a>